denten-books/plain-text/2-device.md

 As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitutes a physical mechanism for the process of symbolic interpretation.
-In this view, words and music notation alike, have "a purpose" to elicit some "effects" in the interpretive mechanism.
-But as before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
+In this view, words and music notation alike contain "a purpose" to elicit some "effects" in the interpretive mechanism.
+As before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
 "Suppose the pianola is in bad condition," Wittgenstein repeats.
 The signs on the roll could produce "hisses and bangs" instead of music, for example.
 One could object that notes are always "meant" to play on a mechanism in perfect working order.
 But to explain what is meant, we would need to draw yet another diagram or build another machine.
-By analogy, the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
-The pianola therefore exemplifies a class of controlling mechanisms.
-In good working order it is ultimately obedient to the instructions printed on a piano roll.
+Wittgenstein explain through another analogy.
+The "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
+The pianola exemplifies a class of controlling mechanisms.
+In good working condition it is ultimately obedient to the instructions printed on a piano roll.

 When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.